-- 1-2 cups marinara sauce (look for no added sugar-- I love Primal Kitchen or Rao's)
+- 1-2 cups marinara sauce (I love Primal Kitchen or Rao's)

-- 2.5 cups freshly grated goat cheese (I buy the sharp cheddar goat cheese from Trader Joe’s, but feel free to use whatever cheese you’d like)
+- 2.5 cups freshly grated hard goat cheese (I like the sharp cheddar goat cheese from Trader Joe’s, but feel free to use whatever cheese you’d like)

 - handful fresh parsley, chopped